globallightingdata/website/docs/getting-started/create-first-gldf.md

 </Variant>
 ```

-Using the l3d model for the geometry:
+- Using the geometry from a L3D model:

 ```xml
 <Variant id="var_01">